impulse-ml/impulse-ml-recommender-php-documentation/8_examples_of_training.md

 # impulse-recommender-documentation

-### Examples of misstrained models
+### Examples of training

-According to our data table from lecture 2_problem_motivation.md consider the following learning parameters:
+According to our data table from lecture 2_problem_motivation.md consider the following learning parameters for this dataset:

  - 1: learningRate = 0.0001, iterations = 1000
  - 2: learningRate = 0.1, iterations = 10000